Traditional Rugs vs. Kilim Rugs

 Traditional rugs, by contrast, do have a pile.
 This means they are thicker and heavier.
 They are not quite as delicate and are more luxurious.
 These types of carpets and rugs are still made using traditional techniques.

-Of course, these days it’s possible to get traditional rugs that have those wonderful traditional designs and motifs but don’t carry the price tag of hand-woven rugs because they are made using machines rather than by hand.
-This means all budgets are covered when it comes to traditional rugs!
+Of course, these days it’s possible to get traditional rugs that have those wonderful traditional designs and motifs but don’t carry the price tag of hand-woven rugs.
+This is because they are made using machines rather than by hand.
+Meaning all budgets are covered when it comes to traditional rugs!

 A difference between the Kilim style of rugs and traditional rugs is that Kilims can have a wider range of uses compared to rugs.
 Due to the way that Kilims are woven, they can also be crafted into other things rather than just a rug.
 For example, items such as room dividers or even Chuval bags as seen above!